juliangruber/go-intersect/Readme.md

 ## Generics

 Go v1.18 now supports generics which increases performance compared to reflection.
-Below is a benchmark results between reflection and generics of the hash intersection functions.
-Slice sizes of 1, 10, 100 1.000 and 10.000 are used in benchmark.
+Below are benchmark results between reflection and generics of the hash intersection functions.
+Slice sizes of 1, 10, 100 1.000 and 10.000 are used.

 The average time and allocated bytes are more than halved when using generics, and the number of times bytes has to be allocated from the heap are extremely improved.